Darrell Hair: 2006 ball tampering incident

 On the fourth day of the fourth Test between England and Pakistan at The Oval, Hair and fellow umpire Billy Doctrove ruled that the Pakistani team had been involved in ball tampering.
 They awarded five penalty runs to England and offered them a replacement ball.
 In protest the Pakistani players refused to take the field after the tea break.
 After 30 minutes the umpires removed the bails, declared England winners by forfeiture.
 The Pakistani team took the field 25 minutes later, but the umpires stated that the game had ended the moment the bails were removed.
-The Test was abandoned and the match awarded to England.
+The Test was abandoned and the match was awarded to England.
 The ICC, ECB and PCB later affirmed that the decision to award the match to England was in accordance with the Laws of Cricket.
-Inzamam was acquitted of ball tampering, although opinion remained divided as to whether the markings on the ball indicated tampering.
+Inzamam was acquitted of ball tampering, but punished for the events leading up to the forfeit.

-After the ensuing controversy Hair wrote an e-mail to the ICC saying that he would resign from the ICC Elite Umpire Panel in return for a non-negotiable one-off payment of US$500,000 directly into his bank account to cover loss of future earnings.
+After the ensuing controversy Hair wrote an e-mail to the ICC saying that he would resign from the ICC Elite Umpire Panel in return for a non-negotiable one-off payment of US$500,000 directly into his bank account to cover the loss of future earnings.
 Hair subsequently revoked the offer said that he never considered retirement.
 The ICC announced that Hair would not be umpiring at the 2006 ICC Champions Trophy due to security concerns and on 4 November 2006, Hair was banned from officiating in international matches by the ICC following a two-day meeting.
 A leaked ICC report showed that before the Oval incident, Hair was ranked the second-best umpire overall and number one in decision-making.

 In February 2007 Hair announced he was suing the ICC and the Pakistan Cricket Board on grounds of racial discrimination, saying he was made a scapegoat as no action was taken against Billy Doctrove.
 On 9 October 2007, Hair dropped his discrimination case.
 The ICC said Hair would undergo a development programme over the next six months seemingly with the goal to place him back into top level matches.
-During this six-month period he continued to officiate in second tier ICC associate matches.
+During this six-month period, he continued to officiate in second tier ICC associate matches.
 The ICC restored Hair to the Elite Umpiring Panel on 12 March 2008.
 On 22 August 2008 Hair handed in his resignation to the ICC in order to take up a coaching role.
 He had been an international umpire for 16 years.

 Legal issues

 On 23 October 2017, Hair pleaded guilty to one charge of embezzlement and one charge of stealing in the Orange Local Court.
-The offences were committed as a result of a gambling addiction, with Hair stealing a total of $9005.75 (AUD).
+The offences were committed as a result of a gambling addiction which Hair had subsequently sought professional counselling to address his addition, with Hair stealing a total of $9005.75 (AUD).
 Given his early guilty plea, in addition to the fact that he had repaid the stolen money, Hair was sentenced to an 18-month good behaviour bond with no conviction recorded.